tiptoppress/excerpt-extension/readme.txt

 == Changelog ==

+= 4.9 - March 03nd 2019 =
+* Add a polyfill excerpt 'line-clamp' for IE and FF

 = 4.8 - September 10th 2017 =
 * Add a option excerpt length in characters

 = 4.7.1 - November 28 2017 =
 * Bugfix If Theme excerpt_more is not set